messkely/alx-project-nexus/DATABASE_README.md

 # Database Schema and Seeding Documentation
+**Updated:** August 8, 2025

-This directory contains comprehensive database schema and data seeding scripts for the Django e-commerce application.
+This directory contains comprehensive database schema and data seeding scripts for the ALX E-Commerce Django application.

 ## Files Overview